bhuiyan-chafi/sdn-docker/readme.md

 - [onos-image](https://unipiit-my.sharepoint.com/:u:/g/personal/a_bhuiyan_studenti_unipi_it/EY0jTZw2hPxCkO3q1cUSK60B1EoGKRtX_OQ9d2BQm3j3QA?e=XBtHVP)

 So, I guess now you have the images in the same folder of this `github repository`. **Make sure of this, otherwise you will face issues while executing the script**.
 Your current directory must look like this:

 ![directory-image](/images/directory.png)

 which means you have all the files and ready to go.

 ## Start with the scripts

-After cloning the `scripts(.sh)` files should remain `executable`.
+After cloning `scripts(.sh)` files should remain `executable`.
 But to be sure, you can repeat the process again:

 ```bash
 cd 'the git repo directory'